In This Article

 This style originated during the late 1740s in England, but it remained popular in the United States between the mid-1800s and mid-1900s.
 You may already be familiar with Gothic architecture from seeing medieval-inspired churches or public buildings—and its influence carried over to residential homes.
 Gothic Revival Victorians are characterized by their pointed arches, along with classic Victorian elements like steeply pitched roofs and ornate wood details.

 Folk Victorian homes take on much less of the signature extravagance that many Victorians feature, but they still incorporate a few key elements.
-These homes were popular in the United States from the late 1800s until around 1910.
 While Folk Victorians are typically constructed with a more simplistic, common look, they still have the classic detailed trim.
 These homes were usually built in rural areas and tend to take on the farmhouse feel.